camunda/camunda/optimize/qa/schema-integrity-tests/README.md

 It starts a given previous version, waits until all data is imported, kills it and starts the upgrade to the target version.
 There is a single profile as follows:
-- A full schema and instance focused test with the profile `upgrade-es-schema-tests`
+- A full schema and instance focused test with the profile `es-schema-integrity-tests`

 It can be run either on a prepared environment or using an environment created by docker-compose (locally).